flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     * Click on `AOC MENU` (AOC = Airline Operational Center)
     * Click on `PERF/W&B`

+???+ tip "Information on Loading A32NX Manually"

+    ##### Loading Manually

+    It is possible to input these values manually to customize your passenger loading.
+Please note the following information when customizing your pax loading manually:

+    - To assign a value to a row (station) enter the amount into your scratchpad using the MCDU keyboard and press the relevant LSK next to the desired station.
+        - When inputting pax into individual rows this only accounts for the passenger's weight.
+Baggage and additional friend needs to be added separtely.
+    - If inputting a value into the `TOTAL PAX` using LSK1L this will automatically distribute passengers based on an ideal CG.
+        - The bag weight is added to the cargo hold when using the `TOTAL PAX` field.
+    - Make sure to input pax values (either total or individual row-wise values) BEFORE inputting cargo.
+Check-in baggage weight is calculated automatically (Pax * 20 KG).
+    - Once the above weights are accounted for you can input remaining weight (cargo weight) in a `X.X` format denoting either metric tons or metric pounds depending what the unit selected in the EFB Settings.
+        - Cargo weight is limited to max capacity if it exceeds the cargo hold limits.

 #### Load OFP Payload Info

 !!! block ""